-Suicide prevention efforts seek to reduce factors that increase the risk for suicidal thoughts and behaviors, and in turn increasing the factors that help strengthen, support, and protect individuals from suicide.
+Suicide prevention efforts seek to reduce factors that increase the risk for suicidal thoughts and behaviors, and in turn increase the factors that help strengthen, support, and protect individuals from suicide.
 Ideally, these efforts address individual, relationship, community, and societal factors while promoting hope, lowering barriers to services, encouraging connectedness, and reducing stigma.

 Goals of Suicide Prevention include: